-Sentry has an integration with log4net through the Sentry.Log4Net NuGet package.
+Sentry provides an integration with log4net through the Sentry.Log4Net NuGet package.

 Without any code change, this package is able to initialize the Sentry SDK and capture events while including additional properties like